dequelabs/axe-core/doc/standards-object.md

   - `widget`
   - `structure`
   - `landmark`
 - `requiredContext` - array(optional).
-List of required parent roles
+List of required parent roles.
 - `requiredOwned` - array(optional).
-List of required owned roles
+List of required owned roles.
 - `requiredAttrs` - array(optional).
-List of required attributes
+List of required attributes.
 - `allowedAttrs` - array(optional).
-List of allowed attributes (besides any required and global ARIA attributes)
+List of allowed attributes (besides any required and global ARIA attributes).
 - `nameFromContent` - boolean(optional.
 Default `false`).
 If the role allows name from content when calculating the accessible name.
 - `unsupported` - boolean(optional.
 Default `false`).
 If the role role is unsupported.
 Use this property to disable a role.